MA-08 Wolborg MS

 RC: Bearing Core

-Game Plan: There are many variations of the above combo, all of which probably work to similar effect, and while I'd love to put Metal Ape up there instead of Circle Upper, nothing has the same track record as Circle Upper and Bearing Core.
-It is a tried and true legacy combo, it won't let you down.
+Game Plan: There are many variations of the above combo, all of which probably work to similar effect, and while you could put Wolf Crusher or Metal Ape up there instead of Circle Upper, nothing has the same track record as Circle Upper with Bearing Core.
+It is a tried and true combo that won't let you down.
 It can out-spin or knock out just about any Stamina or Defense Combo.
 Of course, against an Attack type it is a dicey matchup and likely not in your favour, but consider using this combo in the opposite spin of your opponent and weak launching it to potentially save yourself from having your combo pelted across a room.
 Truthfully, given how Circle Upper acts, weak-launching is probably more effective on Wolf Crusher, so take this advice with a grain of salt, the Attack matchup is basically "sit and pray" regardless.